Updated June 30, 2026

 • Stable and reliable platform

-• Good support for customer training
+• Strong support for customer and partner training

 • Clean reporting and certification features